arh150-aqua/AH_utils/README.md

 # AH_utils
-Utility scripts fir personal use across projects
+Utility scripts for personal use across projects